mrbusche/trap-scoring/README.md

 # Trap Scoring App

 - Download jar file from [latest release](https://github.com/mrbusche/trap-scoring/releases)
+- You will need Java 17 to run the jar file
-- open command prompt to directory with downloaded jar file
+- Open command prompt to directory with downloaded jar file
-- run `java -Xms1024m -Xmx4096m -jar trap-3.0.0.jar`
+- Run `java -Xms1024m -Xmx4096m -jar trap-3.0.0.jar`
 - There will be output as the process generates the file
-- When finished there will be a file generated in the directory you ran the commands from
+- When finished there will be 2 files generated in the directory you ran the commands from

 ## Online metabase links (no longer need to download separately)